sbouii/kubernetes-ansible/README.md

 [![Ansible Galaxy](https://img.shields.io/badge/galaxy-sbouii.kubernetes_monitoring-blue.svg)](https://galaxy.ansible.com/sbouii/kubernetes_monitoring/)

-this is an ansible role to set up a kubernetes cluster and monitor its componments.
+This is an ansible role to set up a kubernetes cluster and monitor its componments.

 ## Requirements